 3. Mandate Benefits

-Some banks also offer a cheque book and even an ATM card to the mandate holder for enhanced convenience.
+Some banks also offer a checkbook and even an ATM card to the mandate holder for enhanced convenience.

 4. Money Transfer Service